marionebl/jaketrent-blog/content/book/world-according-star-wars.md

 title: "The World According to Star Wars"
 ---

 The only common theme in this book is Star Wars.
 The subjects that are brought in are of a vast variety.
 There are comparisons made to Star Wars.
 Cass susses out how Star Wars is commenting on various things in our world (this galaxy).
 There is a fun amount of Star Wars trivia and history.
-There are also some of Cass' favorite subjects, such as constitutional law the trepid tie-ins to Star Wars.
+There are also some of Cass' favorite subjects, such as constitutional law with only trepid tie-ins to Star Wars.
 It's a playful romp.
 I enjoyed it.

 <!--more-->